coverclock/com-diag-codex/README.md

 **Important safety tip**: the OpenSSL API is a quickly moving target.
 There are no guarantee that successive versions do not break the OpenSSL API.
-For example, Codex builds against OpenSSL 1.0.2, but will not build against 1.0.0, nor against 1.1.1, because of changes in the API.
-A quick web search will reveal that I am hardly the only developer dealing with this. *This does not fill me with confidence.* It has discouraged me from testing it on other targets I have laying around, like a Raspberry Pi running Raspbian.
-Any application of Codex on a client system will likely result in a pretty significant porting and testing effort on my part.
-I'd like to think this repo still puts me ahead of starting from scratch, but I'm not completely convinced.
+For example, Codex builds against OpenSSL 1.0.2, but will not build against 1.0.0, nor against 1.1.1, because of changes in the API..

-Note: I continue to noodle around with other SSL implementations, like OpenSSL 1.0.0 (used on Raspbian), OpenSSL 1.1.1 (the most current version), and BoringSSL 1.1.0 (Google's fork of OpenSSL), all so far without success.
+*Note*: I continue to noodle around with other SSL implementations, like OpenSSL 1.0.0 (used on Raspbian), OpenSSL 1.1.1 (the most current version), and BoringSSL 1.1.0 (Google's fork of OpenSSL), all so far without success.
 Ignore any breadcrumbs that might suggest that anything other then OpenSSL